-The Center for Biomedical Ethics and Humanities continues UVA’s flourishing tradition, dating from the late 1960s, of vigorously exploring and teaching innovatively about the complexities of human illness, suffering, and practices of healing, as well as the processes of research and policymaking.
-Our work, much of it collaborative and crossing professional lines, draws on methods and materials of philosophy, literature and language, history, law, philosophy, and religion—as well as the social sciences, and the arts.
-Our history charts a longtime commitment to the indivisibility and productive integration of biomedical ethics and humanities and to forging new modes of interdisciplinary inquiry.
+The Center for Health Humanities and Ethics continues UVA’s tradition, dating from the late 1960s, of exploring and teaching about the human complexities of illness, health, and health care, the interactions of medicine and society, and the values dimensions of biomedical research and policymaking.
+Our work, much of it collaborative and crossing professional lines, draws on methods and materials of humanities disciplines such as literature and language, history, law, philosophy, and religion—as well as the social sciences and the arts.
+Our center’s activities chart a longtime commitment to the productive integration of biomedical ethics and humanities and to forging new modes of interdisciplinary inquiry.

 1960s and 1970s

-UVA School of Medicine’s longstanding commitment to and distinguished national reputation in biomedical ethics and medical humanities date from the 1960s.
-As medical education after the 1950s focused increasingly on biomedical science and molecular medicine, former medical school dean Thomas H. Hunter MD and visiting medical ethicist Joseph F. Fletcher STD, author of Morals and Medicine (1954) and Situation Ethics (1966), sought to ensure that UVA medical students—and their teachers-didn’t lose sight of big-picture issues concerning both medicine and society.
+UVA School of Medicine’s distinguished national reputation in biomedical ethics and medical humanities dates from the late 1960s.
+Even as medical education after the 1950s focused in on biomedical science and molecular medicine, former medical school dean Thomas H. Hunter MD and visiting medical ethicist Joseph F. Fletcher STD, author of Morals and Medicine (1954) and Situation Ethics (1966), wanted to ensure that UVA medical students—and their teachers—stayed conversant with big-picture issues of concern to both medicine and society.
 With a grant from the Commonwealth Fund, Dr. Hunter and Professor Fletcher established the Program in Human Biology and Society.
-They also created what is now known as the Medical Center Hour, a public forum on medicine and society conceived as a variant of medicine’s traditional clinicopathologic case conference (TH Hunter and JF Fletcher, “Mutant CPCs,” The Pharos, 1972).
+They also created the Medical Center Hour, a public forum on medicine and society conceived as a variant of medicine’s traditional clinicopathologic case conference (TH Hunter and JF Fletcher, “Mutant CPCs,” The Pharos, 1972).
 By 1971 Medical Center Hour, under Dr. Hunter’s leadership, was a weekly event at which nationally known speakers debated topics from current headlines with an audience of students, faculty, clinicians, and community residents.
-This forum has continued uninterrupted since, for nearly 40 years, offering programs on Wednesdays through the academic year.
+Medical Center Hour has continued uninterrupted since, offering programs at midday on Wednesdays through the academic year.
 Professor Fletcher also occasionally taught a 500-level course in medical ethics in UVA’s religious studies department.

-As subjects, biomedical ethics and health policy also prompted interdisciplinary and interprofessional inquiry around Grounds.
-From the early 1970s, the law school’s Center for the Study of Science, Technology, and Public Policy fostered teaching and research in legal medicine and helped to forge strong ties between the medical and law schools, as did the Institute for Law, Psychiatry, and Public Policy, also established in those years.
-Several faculty—psychiatrist P. Browning Hoffman and legal scholars Walter Wadlington and Richard Bonnie among them—held joint appointments in law and medicine.
+Biomedical ethics and health policy topics also prompted interdisciplinary and interprofessional inquiry around Grounds.
+From the early 1970s, the law school’s Center for the Study of Science, Technology, and Public Policy fostered scholarship in legal medicine and helped to bridge the medical and law schools, as did the Institute for Law, Psychiatry, and Public Policy, also established in those years.
+Several faculty—psychiatrist P. Browning Hoffman MD and legal scholars Walter Wadlington JD and Richard Bonnie LLB among them—held joint appointments in law and medicine.
 Beginning in the late 1970s, religious studies professor James F. Childress PhD, coauthor (with Tom Beauchamp) of Principles of Biomedical Ethics (1979-2019), taught biomedical ethics in Arts & Sciences, supervised religious studies graduate students working in bioethics, and participated regularly as a panelist in Medical Center Hour programs.

-As biomedical ethics gained notice within clinical medicine, the medical school in 1981 invited philosopher E. Haavi Morreim PhD to be philosopher-in-residence in the clinical setting.
-University of Chicago physician-ethicist Mark Siegler MD visited as a fellow in religious studies and internal medicine for a year in the early 1980s.
-Former medical school dean and vice president for health sciences Kenneth Crispell MD studied the health crises of U.S. Presidents, writing (with Carlos Gomez MD PhD, then a UVA student) Hidden Illness in the White House (1988).
+As biomedical ethics gained notice in clinical medicine, the medical school in 1981 invited E. Haavi Morreim PhD to be philosopher-in-residence in the clinical setting for a year.
+University of Chicago physician-ethicist Mark Siegler MD also visited as a fellow in religious studies and internal medicine for a year in the early 1980s.
+Former medical school dean and vice president for health sciences Kenneth Crispell MD studied the health crises of U.S. presidents, writing (with Carlos Gomez MD PhD, then a UVA student) Hidden Illness in the White House (1988).
 Well into the 1980s, Professor Childress and internal medicine professor Oscar A. Thorup MD co-taught “Ethics and Public Policy in Health Care,” a seminar for medical, law, nursing, and humanities graduate students; Dr. Crispell and others taught an undergraduate version of this course for several years.
-After Dr. Hunter retired, Dr. Thorup and Professor Childress directed the Medical Center Hour.
+After Dr. Hunter retired, Dr. Thorup and Professor James Childress directed the Medical Center Hour.

-In 1984, UVA Medical Center’s Ethics Committee was established, with internal medicine department head Edward W. Hook MD at the helm.
+In 1984, UVA Medical Center’s Ethics Committee was established, with internal medicine department head Edward W. Hook MD as chair.

-In 1987, John C. Fletcher PhD joined UVA’s faculty after serving for ten years as bioethics program chief at the National Institutes of Health’s Clinical Center.
-Professor Fletcher was appointed to the faculties of both religious studies and internal medicine, with the deans of Arts & Sciences and Medicine committing to an interdisciplinary, interschool program in biomedical ethics.
+In 1987, John C. Fletcher PhD joined UVA’s faculty after ten years as bioethics program chief at the National Institutes of Health’s Clinical Center.
+Professor Fletcher was appointed to the faculties of both religious studies and internal medicine, with the deans of Arts & Sciences and Medicine committing to an interdisciplinary, interschool, jointly funded appointment in biomedical ethics.

 The Center for Biomedical Ethics was organized in 1988 as a division of the Department of Internal Medicine, with Professor John Fletcher as director.
 In 1989, a required course in clinical ethics was developed for first-year medical students.

-In 1990, the Center for Biomedical Ethics, led by Professor Fletcher, became a division of the medical school dean’s office.
-Together with the religious studies department, the center developed an MA program and courses in bioethics.
-The center helped to establish and staff the UVA Medical Center’s interdisciplinary clinical ethics consultation service and also started outreach education for Virginia hospitals developing their own ethics committees.
+In 1990, the Center for Biomedical Ethics, led by Professor John Fletcher, became a program of the medical school dean’s office.
+Together with the religious studies department, the center developed an MA program and graduate-level courses in bioethics.
+The center helped to establish and staff the UVA Medical Center’s interdisciplinary clinical ethics consultation service and began outreach education for Virginia hospitals developing their own ethics committees.

-In 1991, Dean Robert Carey established the Program of Humanities in Medicine as a division of his office, with Dr. Hook, now chair emeritus of internal medicine, as founding director.
-Humanities in Medicine offered medical school elective courses in humanities disciplines such as history, literature, and religious studies (with Arts & Sciences faculty teaching some courses), developed continuing education for practicing physicians, and published medical students’ creative writing (Veritas).
+In 1991, Dean Robert Carey established the Program of Humanities in Medicine as a program in the dean’s office, with Dr. Hook, now chair emeritus of internal medicine, as founding director.
+Humanities in Medicine offered medical school elective courses in humanities disciplines such as history, literature, and religious studies (with Arts & Sciences faculty teaching some courses), developed humanities-based continuing education for practicing physicians, and published medical students’ creative writing (Veritas).
 Humanities in Medicine also assumed responsibility for the Medical Center Hour.

-The biomedical ethics and medical humanities programs occupied adjacent office suites in the Barringer building.
-In 2000, this space was renovated to become a single suite of offices with shared teaching, resource, and administrative support space.
+The biomedical ethics and medical humanities programs occupied adjacent office clusters in the Barringer (now Collins) building.
+In 2000, this space was renovated into a single suite of offices with shared teaching, resource, and administrative support space.

-In 1996, literature scholar Marcia Day Childress PhD and internal medicine professor Julia E. Connelly MD became co-directors of Humanities in Medicine, succeeding Dr. Hook.
+In 1996, literature scholar Marcia Day Childress PhD and internal medicine professor Julia E. Connelly MD became co-directors of the Program of Humanities in Medicine, succeeding Dr. Hook.
 (Dr. Hook died unexpectedly in 1998.)
 In 1998, when Professor Fletcher retired, philosopher-ethicist Jonathan Moreno PhD (Deciding Together: Bioethics and Moral Consensus, 1995) was appointed Kornfeld Professor in Biomedical Ethics and director of the Center for Biomedical Ethics.
-Education initiatives for medical students, university undergraduate and graduate students, and practicing clinicians continued to develop in both programs, with increasing overlap of faculty research, teaching, and service interests.
-New core faculty included rehabilitation physician and ethicist Walt Davis MD, lawyer-historian Paul Lombardo JD PhD (Three Generations, No Imbeciles: Eugenics, the Supreme Court and Buck v.
-Bell, 2008), pediatrician and religious ethics scholar Margaret Mohrmann MD PhD (Medicine as Ministry, 1995; and Attending Children: A Doctor’s Education, 2005), and medical humanities scholar David Morris PhD (The Culture of Pain, 1991; and Illness and Culture in the Post-Modern Age, 1998).
+Education initiatives for medical students, UVA undergraduate and graduate students, and practicing clinicians continued to develop in both programs, with increasing overlap of faculty research, teaching, and service interests.
+New core faculty included rehabilitation physician and ethicist Walt Davis MD; lawyer-historian Paul Lombardo JD PhD (Three Generations, No Imbeciles: Eugenics, the Supreme Court and Buck v.
+Bell, 2008); pediatrician and religious ethics scholar Margaret Mohrmann MD PhD (Medicine as Ministry, 1995; and Attending Children: A Doctor’s Education, 2005); and medical humanities scholar David Morris PhD (The Culture of Pain, 1991; and Illness and Culture in the Post-Modern Age, 1998).

-In 2000, capitalizing on nationally acclaimed institutional strength in ethics scholarship and teaching, UVA established the Institute for Practical Ethics and Public Life, a university-wide program to facilitate interdisciplinary exploration of ethical dimensions of individual and social choices in professional life and public policy.
-The institute is led by James F. Childress PhD, Hollingsworth Professor of Ethics; IPE is now led by Professor Ruth Gaare Bernheim JD MPH, who also chairs the Department of Public Health Sciences.
+In 2000, capitalizing on institutional strength in ethics scholarship and teaching, UVA established the Institute for Practical Ethics and Public Life (IPE), a university-wide program to foster interdisciplinary exploration of ethical dimensions of individual and social choices in professional life and public policy.
+The institute’s founding director was James Childress PhD, University Professor and Hollingsworth Professor of Ethics; IPE is now led by Professor Ruth Gaare Bernheim JD MPH, who also chairs the Department of Public Health Sciences.
 The institute sponsors faculty fellowships for ethics teaching, undergraduate student internships focused on practical ethics, and an annual undergraduate essay prize.

 In 2005, Dean Tim Garson reorganized the Program of Humanities in Medicine into the Center for Humanism in Medicine to build on the medical humanities program’s work, foster professionalism and renewal in students and faculty, and create faculty development opportunities.
 Internal medicine professor Daniel Becker MD MPH MFA was appointed center director.